 These booklets provide technical information on the maintenance and conservation of heritage places.

-These publications provide guidelines for best practice approach to managing developments affecting State Heritage Places.
+These publications provide guidelines for best practice approach to managing development affecting State Heritage Places.

 Specific development advice in State Heritage Areas